Related videos:

 A mother of two children

-Four stab wounds and death by bleeding
+Four stab wounds and death from blood loss

-According to the historian and neighborhood resident Julio César González Pagés, who was one of the first to report the crime on social media, Yohanka lived on 27th Street in the same neighborhood and was stabbed four times.
+According to historian and neighborhood resident Julio César González Pagés, who was one of the first to report the crime on social media, Yohanka lived on 27th Street in the same neighborhood and was stabbed four times.

 The 31st femicide so far in 2026 in Cuba